 Common Ground High School is a public charter school.
-We are separate from New Haven Public Schools and guided by the board of directors of the New Haven Ecology Project, a not-for-profit corporation.
+We are separate from New Haven Public Schools and led by the board of directors of the New Haven Ecology Project, a not-for-profit organization.
 We operate with public funds provided by the State Board of Education.
 We also rely on private resources and the support, cooperation and encouragement of agencies and institutions who value our mission in the greater New Haven area.
-All Common Ground High School Board meetings are open to the public; visit http://commongroundct.org/about/people/ for meeting dates and minutes.
+All Board meetings are open to the public; visit http://commongroundct.org/common-ground-board-of-directors/ for meeting dates and minutes.